Web Scraper

 Additional resources

-- Cheerio Scraper (apify/cheerio-scraper) - Another web scraping actor that downloads and processes pages in raw HTML for much higher performance.
+- Cheerio Scraper, another web scraping Actor that downloads and processes pages in raw HTML for much higher performance.

-- Playwright Scraper (apify/playwright-scraper) - A similar web scraping actor to Web Scraper, which provides lower-level control of the underlying Playwright library and the ability to use server-side libraries.
+- Playwright Scraper, a similar web scraping Actor to Web Scraper, which provides lower-level control of the underlying Playwright library and the ability to use server-side libraries.

-- Puppeteer Scraper (apify/puppeteer-scraper) - An actor similar to Web Scraper, which provides lower-level control of the underlying Puppeteer library and the ability to use server-side libraries.
+- Puppeteer Scraper, an Actor similar to Web Scraper, which provides lower-level control of the underlying Puppeteer library and the ability to use server-side libraries.

-- Actors documentation - Documentation for the Apify Actors cloud computing platform.
+- Actors documentation for the Apify cloud computing platform.

-- Apify SDK documentation - Learn more about the tools required to run your own Apify actors.
+- Apify SDK documentation, where you can learn more about the tools required to run your own Apify Actors.

-- Crawlee documentation - Learn how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.
+- Crawlee documentation, how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.

 Are there any limitations to using Web Scraper?

 Web Scraper is designed to be user-friendly and generic, which may affect its performance and flexibility compared to more specialized solutions.
-It uses a resource-intensive Chromium browser and supports client-side JavaScript code only.
+It uses a resource-intensive Chromium browser to supports client-side JavaScript code.

 Can I control the crawling behavior of Web Scraper?

 Yes, you can control the crawling behavior of Web Scraper.
-You can specify start URLs, define link selectors, glob patterns, and pseudo-URLs to guide the scraper in following specific page links.
+You can specify start URLs, define link selectors, enter pseudo-URLs to guide the scraper in following specific page links, and plenty of other configurations options.
 This allows recursive crawling of websites or targeted extraction of data.

 Is it possible to use proxies with Web Scraper?